 Here are three popular resources that are not only free but also highly recommended for lawyers:

-- Mindfulness for Lawyers: This platform is created by a Harvard-trained lawyer and mindfulness expert, Jon Krop.
+- Mindfulness for Lawyers: This platform was created by a Harvard-trained lawyer and mindfulness expert, Jon Krop.
 The programs are designed specifically for lawyers and legal staff, taking into account the realities of their lives and fast-moving workdays.
 The focus is on concrete tools that can be applied right away to improve well-being and performance.

 - Meditation for Lawyers: This resource is led by George Felos, a litigator with over 40 years of experience.
 The platform offers CLE-accredited seminars that help lawyers develop a consistent practice of meditation to enhance their work and personal lives.
 They offer monthly webinars, drop-in meditations, one-on-one sessions, and weekend retreats.